jacobkap/crimebythenumbers/docs/intro-to-r.md

 example_123_value.demonstration
 #> [1] 13
 ```

 I use name "example_123_value.demonstration" just an example of what you can include in an object name - any character (lower or uppercase), any number (just can't start with a number) and some punctuation (e.g. underscores and periods).
 Spaces are not allowed.
 In practice you'll want to call each object something specific so you know what it is, and ideally make the name as short as possible.
 For example, if you are using crime data from Houston you'll want to call it something like "houston_crime".
 The R convention is to only use lowercase characters and include only underscores as the punctuation, but you can name it whatever is most useful to you.

 As noted at the start of the section, a lot of new programmers will make a change to an object but forget to assign the result back into the object (or into a new object).
 This means that that object won't actually change.
 For example, let's say we want to multiply example_123_value.demonstration by 10.

 If we do `example_123_value.demonstration * 10` then it'll print out the result in the console, but not actually change example_123_value.demonstration.
 What we need to do is assign that result of the multiplication back into example_123_value.demonstration.
-Lots of new programmers forget to assign the results back into the object, which understandably leads to lots of confusing since the object is now not what they expect it to be.
+Lots of new programmers forget to assign the results back into the object, which understandably leads to lots of confusion since the object is now not what they expect it to be.

 ```r